HEALING THE WOUNDS OF TRAUMA

 It sounds like this will take a while: how will I know that it is working?

-Therapy for Complex Trauma involves developing a trusting, warm and safe therapeutic relationship with your therapist.
+Counselling for Complex Trauma involves developing a trusting, warm and safe therapeutic relationship with your therapist.
 I will make sure that you can feel safe in exploring your feelings with me.
 Because people with CPTSD have often experienced trauma in their attachment relationships, trust will be important.
 The empathetic, caring, non-judgmental and non-shaming relationship that we develop together is what will help heal you.
 This can take a while to develop and there may be ups and downs during this time, where you might feel stressed or upset.
 That’s normal for any therapy.

 Trauma therapy will help you learn to trust again.
 You will also learn to manage your emotions, self-soothe and eventually develop a stronger, more stable sense of self.